 Common mistakes

-- No duration; the model picks a generic length and pacing
+- No duration — the model picks a generic length and pacing, usually too fast.

-- Confusing “zoom” with “dolly” — zoom is a lens crop, dolly is the camera physically moving; results look different and the model knows the difference
+- Confusing “zoom” with “dolly” — zoom is a lens crop, dolly is the camera physically moving; cue parallax to force the dolly.

 Related